kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 - `storeUserDetails(UserDetails)` (to store locally)

-Let's - for the sake of comparison - not worry about the details (like worrying if a value is returned via a callback or a promise returned) and compare the 4 approaches:
+Let's - for the sake of comparison - not worry about the details (like worrying if a value or a promise is returned) and compare the 4 approaches:

 ```